 On December 22, 2017, the Tax Cuts and Jobs Act ("the Act") significantly revised U.S. corporate income tax law.
 The Act includes, among other things, a reduction in the U.S. federal corporate income tax rate from 35% to 21% effective for taxable years beginning after December 31, 2017, and the implementation of a modified territorial tax system that includes a one-time transition tax on deemed repatriated earnings of foreign subsidiaries ("Transition Tax") that is payable over a period of up to eight years.
-The tax effects of the Act are reflected in Note 13 to our consolidated financial statements for the year ended December 31, 2017.
+The tax effects of the Act are reflected in Note 14 to our consolidated financial statements.

-In connection with the Act, we recorded a provisional one-time charge of \$72 million during the fourth quarter of 2017.
-This amount includes a one-time cash charge of \$59 million for un-repatriated foreign earnings which is expected to be paid over a period of up to eight years, and a one-time non-cash charge of \$13 million related to certain deferred tax and other non-cash items.
+In connection with the Act, we recorded charges of \$3.6 million and \$72 million during 2018 and 2017, respectively.
+These amounts include an aggregate cash charge of \$62 million for un-repatriated foreign earnings which is expected to be paid over a period of up to eight years beginning in 2018, and a non-cash charge of \$13 million related to certain deferred tax and other non-cash items.

-Our accounting for the above items is based upon reasonable estimates of the tax effects of the Act; however, our estimates may change upon the finalization of our implementation and additional interpretive guidance from regulatory authorities.
-We will complete our accounting for the above tax effects of the Act during 2018, as provided in Staff Accounting Bulletin 118, and will reflect any adjustments to our provisional amounts as an adjustment to the provision for taxes in the reporting period in which the amounts are finally determined.
+Our accounting for the above items is based upon reasonable estimates of the tax effects of the Act; however, our estimates may change upon additional interpretive guidance from regulatory authorities.